Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

-On Friday, Spencer Torkelson (.256 on-base percentage in past 10 games, 59 points below season-long percentage) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 6:40 PM ET.
+Spencer Torkelson -- with a slugging percentage of .525 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Triston McKenzie on the mound, on September 30 at 1:10 PM ET.

-He collected three RBI (going 1-for-4 with a home run) in his most recent game against the Royals.
+He notched a home run while going 2-for-5 in his last game against the Guardians.

 Sportsbook Promo Codes